leoandcalypso/harry-potter-gen-z/book_1/chapter_2.md

 "Shitty news, Vernon," she said.
 "Mrs. Figg's clumsy ass broken her leg.
 She can't take him."
 She jerked her head in Harry's direction.

 Dudley's mouth fell open in horror, but Harry's heart did a ziggy.
-Every year on Dudley's bday, his parentals took him and a homeboy out for the day, to tots awesome adventure parks, bougie restaurants, or the dope movies.
+Every year on Dudley's bday, his parentals took him and a homeboy out for the day, to totes awesome adventure parks, bougie restaurants, or dope movies.
 Every year, Harry was left behind with Mrs. F, a crazy old bat who lived two streets away.
 Harry hated it there.
 The whole house had a buttbreath smell of cabbage and Ms. F made him look at pics of all the kitties she'd ever hosted.

 "Now what?" said Aunt Petunia, looking furiously at Harry as though he had schemed the whole thing.
 Harry knew he ought to give a shit that Mrs. F's leg was bruk, but it wasn't easy when he reminded himself that it would be a whole ass year before he had to look at Tibbles, Snowy, Mr. Paws, and Tufty again.